PeanutPiek/PiTV/README.md

 # PiTV
 The PiTV Project is designed to integrate different Functions of a Smart TV on any Display.
+Everbody should be able to use the whole wide of "Television Entertainment", including not only real Televisions, either Internet TV as a Streaming Portal or something like this.
+But there are many people, who uses older TV Devices, without Network Connector or any SmartTV Systems.
+So why not easily extend your TV Device with a cheap Solution to tune a Display into a Smart Entertainment System.
 This Project Page is a Placeholder, in case of development of this Project.
 Stay tuned and review this Page frequently.